-Regarding the systematic distance error, first approaches assumed a linear deviation with respect to the objects distance [KS06].
-A closer look at the error reveals a nearly periodic, sine-like function (see Fig. 3, left).
-This systematic depth error can be corrected using look-up-tables [KRG07] or correction functions like b-splines [LK06].
-In [LK06] an additional per-pixel adjustment is used to cope with individual pixel errors.
-A very comprehensive study of various ToF-sensors has been carried out in [Rap07].
-One major result of this study is that the systematic error behaves quite similar for different sensor types.
-Differences appear in the near range (over-saturation).
+Regarding the systematic distance error, the first approaches assumed a linear deviation with respect to the object's distance, as in [KS06].
+A closer look at the error reveals a nearly periodic, sine-like function; see Plaue [Pla06] for a detailed error analysis and Fig. 3, left.
+This systematic depth error can be corrected using look-up tables [KRG07] or correction functions such as B-splines [LK06].
+In [LK06], an additional per-pixel adjustment is used to cope with individual pixel errors.
+Typically, after correcting the systematic distance error the remaining mean distance error is in the range of 0.5-2 cm, depending on the quality of the reference data and the reflectance of the calibration object.
+A very comprehensive study of the systematic error of various ToF cameras has been carried out in [Rap07].
+One major result of this study is that the systematic error behaves quite similarly for different camera types.
+Differences appear in the near range (over-saturation, see also [MWSP06]).
+By controlling the shutter time, the depth data can be optimized [SK07], even in the case of changing environment variables such as temperature [SFW08].

 The noise level of the distance measurement depends on the amount of incident active light.
-Also, an additional depth error related to the intensity I is observed, i.e., object regions with low NIR reflectivity have a non-zero mean offset compared to regions with high reflectivity.
-One approach is to model the noise in the phase images A_i under the assumption of a linear, but varying gain for the phase images A_i [FB07].
-In [LK07] the systematic and the intensity-related errors are compensated using a bivariate correction function based on b-splines directly on the distance values, assuming both effects to be coupled.
-Alternatively, instead of dealing with the intensity value, one can also consult the sensors amplitude values a [RFK08].
-Assuming constant environmental effects, homogeneous depth information per pixel and ideal sensors, the amplitude a and the intensity I strongly correlate
+Also, an additional depth error related to the intensity I is observed, i.e. object regions with low NIR reflectivity have a non-zero mean offset compared to regions with high reflectivity.
+One approach is to model the noise in the phase images $A_i$ under the assumption of a linear but varying gain for the phase images $A_i$ [FB07].
+In [LK07] the systematic and the intensity-related errors are compensated by using a bivariate correction function based on B-splines directly on the distance values, under the assumption that both effects are coupled.
+Alternatively, instead of dealing with the intensity value, one can also consult the sensor's amplitude values a [RFK08].
+Assuming constant environmental effects, homogeneous depth information per pixel and ideal sensors, the amplitude a and the intensity Iare strongly correlated.

-Regarding the intensity images delivered by ToF-sensors, [SPH08c] presents an approach to normalize the intensity variation related to the attenuation caused by the active device illumination.
+Regarding the intensity images delivered by ToF cameras, [SPH08c] presents an approach to normalize the intensity variation related to the attenuation caused by the active device illumination.